eugenesvk/bypass-paywalls-chrome-clean/README.md

 By default BPC has limited host permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).
 You can also just request permissions for the custom sites you added yourself (or click `clear cookies` (BPC-icon) to ask for permission for current site).

 ### Update
+Add-on will automatically update or you can do a manual check for updates (in about:addons).\
-Check for updates (in about:addons) and allow permissions for newly supported sites (else no update will be installed).\
+Either way you have to allow host permissions for newly supported sites (else no update will be installed).\
 You can also check for update of site rules at startup (opt-in); only available until about 10 days after fix-release.\
 For new sites you also have to opt-in to custom sites/request permissions for new domains (or wait for new release).